 Learn more about animal care, control, and registration......

-The Animal Protection Act of Alberta and the Criminal Code of Canada require that owners provide reasonable care, and ensure their pets are free from distress.
+The Animal Protection Act of Alberta, the Criminal Code of Canada and the Animal Care and Control Bylaw require that owners provide reasonable care, and ensure their pets are free from distress.
 The following care must be provided;

 Learn more about protecting pets from the cold.